zaiisao/Documentation/en/Agora Platform/aa_guide.md

 ## Key terms

-This section describes the key terms used in **Call Research**.
+This section describes the key terms used in **Call Search**.
 See [Agora Key Terms](../../en/Agora%20Platform/terms.md) for more key terms.

 ### Channel